cenpy-devs/cenpy/README.md

 Recently I started fooling around with it a little more and decided to put it on Github in case anyone else was interested.
-For a brief moment I considered trying to port [Ezra Glenn's acs.R package](http://dusp.mit.edu/uis/publication/acsr-r-package-neighborhood-level-data-us-census), but I quickly realized that that is an enormous accomplishment.
+For a brief moment I considered trying to port [Ezra Glenn's acs.R package](http://dusp.mit.edu/uis/publication/acsr-r-package-neighborhood-level-data-us-census), but I quickly realized that that is an enormous accomplishment and honestly, I don't do enough data analysis on a routine basis to be motivated.

+## Contributing
+I'm open to input and pull requests.
+Who knows where this will go.